-Through Divine Time Management: Replacing Control with Trust, Love, and Alignment with God, Elizabeth Grace Saunders, author, speaker, and coach, helps audiences reconnect with God, accept and appreciate who they are and who they are not, and let go of doubt about whether they’re doing the right things or doing enough.
+Through Divine Time Management, Elizabeth Grace Saunders, author, speaker, and coach, helps audiences reconnect with God, accept and appreciate who they are and who they are not, and let go of doubt about whether they’re doing the right things or doing enough.

 These inspiring talks free individuals to learn to fully live—and enjoy—their lives again and step into their God-given purpose, calling, and destiny.

 Elizabeth is available to speak at conferences, women’s retreats, churches, Christian organizations, and Christian business events.

 “I ‘up-leveled’ my life by spending my time on the things I value most and streamlining other parts of my schedule.
 Elizabeth’s unique perspective and insight on time investment was invaluable.
 As my time coach, she had keen insight into my life with practical next steps.”

 We aren’t meant to solely call out to God as a last resort when we’re at the end of our strength.
 We’re meant to walk hand-in-hand with our heavenly daddy all of our days.

 It’s so important as Christians that we get our heart in the right place regarding time management otherwise our focus on self-improvement can lead to self-idolatry and then to pride or fear depending on the results of our self-discipline.
 I know because I’ve fallen into that trap.

 Divine Time Management offers a way out of that pit.

 Instead of creating a self-centered, self-reliant universe where you stress about doing everything right and then pray to ask God to bless your plans, Divine Time Management is about cultivating a life that includes: